JWardee/wp-mail-catcher/readme.txt

   * `email_from` the from value of the email
 * `wp_mail_catcher_mail_failed` is triggered when a message failed to send and logged successfully.
 It has a single argument that is an array containing the log (same as the arguments for `wp_mail_catcher_mail_success`)
 * `wp_mail_catcher_deletion_intervals` is a filter that should return an array where each key is an amount of time in seconds, and the value is the label.
 Used to determine when a message has expired and should be deleted
+* `wp_mail_catcher_before_success_log_save` is a filter that is called just before a successful log is saved.
+It has a single argument that is the transformed log that will be saved - use this to alter the log before it's saved.
+Returning `false` will stop the log from being saved.
+Also note that this is fired even when an email has errored, because all logs are initially saved as "successful" before being possibly updated with an error (if applicable).
+This is because of the way the `wp_mail` and `wp_mail_failed` are implemented in WordPress.
+  * `time` a unix timestamp of when the email was sent
+  * `email_to` the email address(es) that the message was sent to
+  * `subject` the subject line of the message
+  * `message` the contents of the message
+  * `backtrace_segment` an array that shows which file and line the mail was initially triggered from
+* `wp_mail_catcher_before_error_log_save`
+  * `time` a unix timestamp of when the email was sent
+  * `email_to` the email address(es) that the message was sent to
+  * `subject` the subject line of the message
+  * `message` the contents of the message
+  * `backtrace_segment` an array that shows which file and line the mail was initially triggered from
+  * `error` the error that occurred

 == Frequently Asked Questions ==
 = Is this really free?  =